jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Tenable-Threat-Landscape-Retrospective-2021.md

 accounted for 25.7% of zero-day vulnerabilities identified in 2021, a 2.9% decrease from 2020.
 In the chart below, we have broken down the zero-day vulnerabilities by product type and the number of vulnerabilities identified.

-The document includes a bar chart titled "2021 Zero-Day Vulnerabilities by Software/Hardware Type" showing the following:
+![Image of "2021 Zero-Day Vulnerabilities by Software/Hardware Type"]
-* Browsers: 32
-* Operating Systems: 27
-* Mobile: 18
-* Office Suites: 10
-* Security: 7
-* Other: 11

 This year, 27.6% of all zero-day vulnerabilities were found in Microsoft products, followed by Apple with 21% and Google products at 18.1%.

-The document includes a pie chart titled "2021 Zero-Day Vulnerabilities by Vendors" showing the following:
+![Image of "2021 Zero-Day Vulnerabilities by Vendors"] A ZERO-DAY
-* Microsoft: 27.6%
-* Apple: 21%
-* Google: 18.1%
-* Other: 33.3%
+VULNERABILITY
+IS A FLAW IN
+SOFTWARE OR
+HARDWARE THAT
+IS UNKNOWN TO
+A VENDOR PRIOR
+TO ITS PUBLIC
+DISCLOSURE,
+OR HAS BEEN
+PUBLICLY
+DISCLOSED
+PRIOR TO A
+PATCH BEING
+MADE AVAILABLE.

 As expected, the bulk of zero-day vulnerabilities originated in products with a large user base.
 Apple iOS accounted for 12.8% of all zero-day vulnerabilities identified this year, followed by Google Chrome at 12.1%.
 Microsoft Windows-based vulnerabilities accounted for 10.6% of all those identified.

-The document includes a pie chart titled "2021 Zero-Day Vulnerabilities by Products" showing the following:
-* Apple iOS: 12.8%
-* Google Chrome: 12.1%
-* Microsoft Windows: 10.6%
-* Other: 64.5%

-The document includes a pie chart titled "2021 Zero-Day Vulnerabilities by In-the-Wild Exploitation" showing the following:
+![Image of "2021 Zero-Day Vulnerabilities by Products"]
-* Exploited in the wild: 83%
-* Not Exploited in the wild: 17%

-Our analysis shows that 83% of the zero-day vulnerabilities we’ve tracked in 2021 have been exploited in the wild.
+![Image of "2021 Zero-Day Vulnerabilities by In-the-Wild Exploitation"] Our analysis shows that 83% of the zero-day vulnerabilities we’ve tracked in 2021 have been exploited in the wild.

 Many of the details surrounding zero-day vulnerabilities are often kept under wraps as vendors focus on providing patches and ensuring users have had ample time to apply said patches.
+ZERO-DAY
+VULNERABILITIES
+TYPICALLY
+BECOME MORE
+PROBLEMATIC
+FOR MOST
+ORGANIZATIONS
+AFTER THEY’VE
+MADE THE
+TRANSITION TO
+LEGACY STATUS.

 Zero-day vulnerabilities are primarily leveraged in limited, targeted attacks against a specific set of victims, so the risk to most organizations is minimal at